bjzgcai/Cax/README.md

 ```

 - If you do not pass `--prepare-args` or `--from-file`, the program first prompts you for the full `cactus-prepare` command (for example `cactus-prepare examples/... --outDir ...`).
+- Before running the command, CAX checks whether the requested `--outDir` or `--jobStore` already exist and offers to delete them so the run can start from a clean slate.
 - After execution completes, the UI displays the parsed plan and lets you toggle RaMAx replacements before running or exporting.
 - Scripted usage is still supported:
   ```bash